SimonAmar26/Fraud_Stat/README.md

-# Credit Card Fraud Detection using Random Forest Algorithm
+# Credit Card Fraud Detection using Stats and ML

 The dataset can be found at: https://www.kaggle.com/datasets/nelgiriyewithana/credit-card-fraud-detection-dataset-2023